 Once the agency approves your application, they will contact you to begin the certification process, which includes:

-Foster Parent Training Foster parents are required to attend a 30-hour Model Approach to Partnerships and Parenting (MAPP) training to help you assess your strengths as a parent and develop the special skills to meet the needs of a child in foster care.
-You will learn how to work with birth parents and help a child adjust to their temporary home.
-You will also learn about your rights and responsibilities as a foster parent, as well as the supports available to you, including financial subsidies.
+- Model Approach to Partnerships and Parenting (MAPP) encourages the participants to self-assess their personal strengths as a parent and development of the specialized skills needed to meet the needs of a child in foster care.
+Participants will learn how to work with birth parents, help youth adjust to their temporary home, and about the rights and responsibilities of a foster parent.
+Additional information provided includes available supports and the financial arrangements.

-Background Check All adults (age 18 and older) who live in your home must be fingerprinted and cleared through the State Central Register for Abuse and Neglect (SCR).
+- All adults (age 18 and older) who live in the prospective foster family's home must be fingerprinted and cleared through the New York State Division of Criminal Justice Services (DCJS), the Federal Bureau of Investigation (FBI), and the State Central Register for Abuse and Neglect (SCR).

 After the successful completion of your training, medical clearance, background checks, and home study, you become a certified foster parent.